Compare travel credit cards

 Travel in comfort with airport lounge access

 Airports – not much fun are they?
 But if you can relax in an airport lounge, you’ll cut out much of the stress and feel pretty smug at the same time.
-You’ll need to be OK with the idea of paying an annual or monthly account fee in return for complimentary lounge access (if that’s a deal-breaker, consider a one-off membership to a scheme like Priority Pass).
+You’ll need to be comfortable with the idea of paying an annual or monthly account fee in return for complimentary lounge access (if that’s a deal-breaker, consider a one-off membership to a scheme like Priority Pass).
 But on the plus side, lounge access won’t be the only benefit these cards offer.